 On this website we also inform you on what characterises ASCOLA, how it is organised, its history and how you can join.
 Members from around the world – from junior academics starting their careers to renowned legends of antitrust scholarship – enjoy the spirit of ASCOLA as a market of ideas – and a place where projects are developed and friendships forged.

 Ascola is organized as a democratic association involving a General Assembly and a Board – including a Chair.
 The Assembly convenes each year.
-It elects the Board, including the Chair, of the Association.
+It elects the Board, including the Chair, of the Association, for a term of two years.
 The organization is described in a Charter.

 The Board The Board is composed of members elected by the members of the association.
 The composition partly reflects the geographic coverage of the association.
 Elections are organized on a regular basis.
 For these elections members can suggest applications.